 Where does the term Pedal point come from?

-The church organ or pipe organ is where the term originates from because the lower bass notes are played with the pedals and they can be sustained endlessly.
+The definition of pedal point comes from the church organ or pipe organ.
+This is because the lower bass notes are played with the pedals and they can be sustained endlessly.

 How can you experiment freely with pedal notes?